slowernews/wisdom-tldr/README.md

 > *'Politicians don't get educated.
 They get bought.'*

-> *'The moment you cross a second border - you are an economic migrant, not a refugee.'*
+> *'The moment you cross a second border, you are an economic migrant, not a refugee.'*

 <!--
 Liberalism is comforting but ultimately ruinous self-deception.
 Conservatism is discomforting but functional reality.